 We are interested in the computational aspects of extremal combinatorics on a graph with exponentially many nodes.
 This paper focuses on the computational aspects of Ward-Zab\'{o} theorem \cite{WS94}.
 Let $K_N$ be the complete graph with $N$ nodes.
 An edge-coloring function $C: E(K_{N}) \to [m]$ on $K_N$ is said to be \textit{swell coloring} if $C$ uses at least two colors and there is no birchomatic triangle; each triangle contains exactly one or three colors. \citeauthor{WS94} \cite{WS94} have proven that we need at least $\sqrt{N} + 1$ colors to be swell coloring on $K_{N}$.

 \begin{theorem}[\citeauthor{WS94} \cite{WS94}] The complete graph on $N$ nodes cannot be swell-colored with fewer than $\sqrt{N} + 1$ colors, and this bound is tight. \end{theorem}

 \cref{Theorem:Ward-Szabo} leads us to a total search problem for finding a bichromatic triangle on a complete graph when we are given an edge-coloring with an insufficiency number of colors.
 Recently, \citeauthor{BFHRS23} \cite{BFHRS23} has formulated such a $\TFNP$ problem, called \WardSzabo.
-The formal definition of the total search problem \WardSzabo is as follows:

-\begin{definition} The problem \WardSzabo is defined as follows: Given a Boolean circuit $C: \{ 0, 1 \}^{2n} \times \{ 0, 1 \}^{2n} \to \{ 0, 1 \}^n$ that computes an edge-coloring for every edge on the complete graph $K_{2^{2n}}$, and three distinct nodes $a, b, c \in \{ 0, 1 \}^{2n}$ with $C(a, b) \neq C(a, c)$, find one of the following: \begin{enumerate*}[label = (\arabic*)] \item three distinct nodes $x, y, z \in \{ 0, 1 \}^{2n}$ such that $C(x, y) = C(x, z) \neq C(y, z)$; \item two distinct nodes $x, y \in \{ 0, 1 \}^{2n}$ such that $C(x, y) \neq C(y, x)$, i.e., a violation that $C$ is symmetric. \end{enumerate*} \end{definition}
+\begin{definition} The problem \WardSzabo, is defined as follows: Given a Boolean circuit $C: \{ 0, 1 \}^{2n} \times \{ 0, 1 \}^{2n} \to \{ 0, 1 \}^n$ that computes an edge-coloring for every edge on the complete graph $K_{2^{2n}}$, and three distinct nodes $a, b, c \in \{ 0, 1 \}^{2n}$ with $C(a, b) \neq C(a, c)$, find one of the following: \begin{enumerate*}[label = (\arabic*)] \item three distinct nodes $x, y, z \in \{ 0, 1 \}^{2n}$ such that $C(x, y) = C(x, z) \neq C(y, z)$; \item two distinct nodes $x, y \in \{ 0, 1 \}^{2n}$ such that $C(x, y) \neq C(y, x)$, i.e., a violation that $C$ is symmetric. \end{enumerate*} \end{definition}